What Counts as a Written SOA for an In-Person Medicare Appointment?

 That is a much more usable rule for agents.
 Same-day is easier.
 Face-to-face is still written.

-Where can you collect the written SOA now?
+Where can you collect the written SOA?

 Why this matters operationally